duartealexf/spa-seo-prerenderer/README.md

 If you don't find the recipe you are looking for, please do create an issue or you are welcome to create a PR

-The Prerenderer only prerenders pages on-demand.
-It does not include a crawler to auto-refresh old cached pages.
+Currently the Prerenderer only prerenders pages on-demand.
+It does not include a crawler to auto-refresh old cached pages (this and other features are in the [roadmap](https://github.com/duartealexf/seo-prerenderer/blob/master/ROADMAP.md)).

 ## Configurable features